-Danielle Bregoli Drops New Track ‘I Got It’ & Sounds Off On Everything From Jelena To Cardi B
+Danielle Bregoli Drops ‘I Got It’ & Sounds Off On Everything From Jelena To Cardi B

-Bhad Bhabie is back with a luxe video for her new track ‘I Got It,’ and she totally kills it.
+Bhad Bhabie is back with a luxe video for the epic track ‘I Got It,’ and she totally kills it.
 Here, the rapper dishes on her new music, what she thinks about Jelena’s shocking reunion and more!

 Bhad Bhabie, AKA Danielle Bregoli, 14, is taking the rap world by storm.
 “We recorded this song in like 3 hours,” she tells HollywoodLife.com exclusively of her new track “I Got It.”
 “I like it.
 It’s in my top 10 of all the songs we done so far.
 Tons of more fire sh*t coming from Bhad Bhabie,” she promises.
 Watch the video above, and check out the rest of our Q&A with Danielle below.